gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and drop them again.
 She sat back down on her pretend cloud and glared at the bowl of thimbleberries.

-Noxy was still on her make-believe cloud an hour later, squeezing seeds out of thimbleberries so angrily it was amazing the the bucket didn't take fright and try to run away.
+Noxy was still there an hour later, squeezing seeds out of thimbleberries so angrily it was amazing the the bucket didn't take fright and try to run away.
 Sensy pretended not to notice